-None of the parents on OrphanCare’s shortlist was willing to adopt Baby Alesha.
+None of the parents on OrphanCare’s shortlist was willing to adopt our special needs baby, Alesha.
 Alesha had a cleft lip, a hole in her heart and one hand.
 She was left without any documents at OrphanCare’s baby hatch on 18th June 2011.
 We guessed she was about one and a half months old.

 The Department of Social Welfare (JKM) gave us a deadline.
 If she was not adopted by 4th August Alesha would have to be placed in one of their orphanages.
 As per JKMs practice, she would most likely stay at the orphanage until she was 18.
 Pressured, we circulated an email to friends about Alesha and her condition, highlighting that she was sweet and would look even prettier after the cleft is repaired.